Friday, January 7, 2011

 Your home décor can be what you love, what you have to “make do” with, or consist of a handful of survival basics.
 It can be deliberate or unconscious, high design or strictly functional, a sanctuary of peace and tranquility or an act of rebellion.
 But whether it’s exquisitely appointed with expensive furnishings, packed with quirky kitsch, or it's nothing but a twin bed, a particle board dresser, and a fishing rod in the corner, your home speaks volumes about who you are.

-Posted by Carol Stafford McNeill at 7:03 AM
+Posted by Carol Stafford Stone at 7:03 AM